Pattern Formation for Fat Robots with Memory: Preliminaries

 Each robot is equipped with a small amount of memory.
-We assume that a single unit of memory suffices to store an integer of size $n$.
+We assume that a single unit of memory suffices to store an integer of value at most $n$.
 In other words, a single unit of memory can store $O(\log n)$ bits.
 We also assume that the locations of the robots can be stored efficiently, using a constant number of units of memory, or a constant amount of memory for short.
 As all previous work assumes that the robots can perform computations based on the observed (locations of) robots, the only difference between this model and the existing model is that we allow a small number of things to be stored between rounds.
-Crucial is that the robots have no way to communicate with each other and thus they cannot combine what is stored in their respective memories.
+Crucial is that the robots have no way to communicate with each other (i.e., they can send no messages and have no lights to indicate their internal state) and thus they cannot combine what is stored in their respective memories.

 At any time $t$, a robot $r_i\in R$ is either active or inactive.
-When active, $r_i$ performs a sequence of {\em Look-Compute-Move} (LCM) operations: \begin{itemize} \item {\em Look:} the robot takes a snapshot of the positions of the robots visible to it in its own coordinate system; \item {\em Compute:} executes its algorithm using the snapshot which returns a destination point $x\in \mathbb{R}^2$, potentially using the information stored in its memory and updating what is stored in its memory; and \item {\em Move:} moves to the computed destination $x\in \mathbb{R}^2$ (if $x$ is different than its current position). \end{itemize}
+When active, $r_i$ performs a sequence of {\em Look-Compute-Move} (LCM) operations: \begin{itemize} \item {\em Look:} the robot takes a snapshot of the positions of the robots visible to it in its own coordinate system; \item {\em Compute:} executes its algorithm using the snapshot which returns a destination point $x\in \mathbb{R}^2$, potentially using the information stored in its memory and updating what is stored in its memory; and \item {\em Move:} moves to the computed destination $x\in \mathbb{R}^2$ (if $x$ is different from its current position). \end{itemize}

 Each robot executes the same algorithm locally every time it is activated and a robot's movement cannot be interrupted by an adversary.
 Two robots $r_i$ and $r_j$ are said to {\em collide} at time $t$ if the bounding circles of $r_i$ and $r_j$ share a common point at time $t$.
 To avoid collisions among robots, we thus have to ensure that at all times $\dist(r_i,r_j)\geq 1$ for any robots $r_i$ and $r_j$.